scblur869/MQTT-to-Kinesis-Data-Streams/README.md

 The idea behind this service is to run it as a container by the dozens at the edge, and on a kubernetes platform.
 Through parameterization and CICD, easily deploy containers subscribing to dozens of mqtt topics and stream those payloads to kinesis data stream(s) --> firehose --> S3 --> Glue --> SQL Workbench (Athena)

 ### Testing
 Tested with EMQX (local container) and a single topic with 5,000,000 published payloads.
-This service uses ~15mb of RAM and ~1.5% of CPU.
-Publishing interval was 0.01/sec
+This service used ~15mb of RAM and ~1.5% of CPU.
+Publishing interval was 0.01/sec.

 **Payload**:
 ```json